-Arkansas State University-Beebe offers both Emergency Medical Technician (EMT) and Paramedic Level Training on the Searcy campus through our Emergency Medical Services Program.
+Arkansas State University-Beebe offers both Emergency Medical Technician (EMT) and Paramedic Level Training on the Searcy campus through the Emergency Medical Services Program.
 The coursework for this program prepares students to challenge the National Licensure Exam and begin a career in the field of EMS.
-Career opportunities available to EMS professionals include but are not limited to, ambulance services, hospital emergency departments, urgent care and family practice clinics.
+Career opportunities available to EMS professionals include, but are not limited to, ambulance services, hospital emergency departments, urgent care and family practice clinics.

 Currently, there is a nationwide shortage of qualified EMS providers.
 This shortage allows graduates of ASUB EMS program numerous job opportunities not only throughout Arkansas but throughout the country as well.

 Scholarships and grants are available for qualified students.
 For more information, contact the ASU-Beebe Office of Financial Aid at 501.882.8845.
-Please view Emergency Medical Services enrollment Requirements for more information.
+Please view Emergency Medical Services enrollment requirements for more information.

 Approximate Cost of the EMT Program